meilisearch/gatsby-plugin-meilisearch/README.md

 transformer: () => {}
 ```

-To learn more about these options, see [indexes options](#indexes-)
+To learn more about these options, see [indexes options](#i-ndexes)

-After filling in those fields, your plugin configuration file should look like this:
+After filling in those fields, your MeiliSearch configuration should look like this:

 ```node
 plugins: [